Quality and Safety Protocols

 Safety of fecal based bacteriotherapies are primarily based on the health of the stool donors.
 We employ vigorous donor screening metrics, adverse event tracking, and a 60-day quarantine period to ensure that all of our HMTs are as free of pathogenic organisms as possible.

 Our donor screening criteria is based off of the US and European based Stool Banks screening protocol, with additional criteria added for pathogenic organisms, generalized inflammation due to unknown causes, and digestive health.
 First, a donor must pass a 150-point questionnaire.
-Next, a donor must pass a comprehensive health check-up, comprising 68 items.
+Next, a donor must pass a comprehensive health check-up, comprising more than 50 items.
 This donor screening process is the most rigorous of any stool bank globally.

 The Asia Microbiota Bank works with a major Hong Kong-based HOKLAS certified pathology laboratory for donor screening.
 Additionally, our metagenomic sequencing is handled by two global companies, which also provide metagenomic sequencing for the US FDA and major universities.